- Home

 Yes, you may find that Liberty works to keep tuition costs stable compared to many other institutions.
 For example, many of Liberty’s online tuition rates rank in the top 35% for affordability when compared to leading online competitors.

 As you review your options, you can also see that Liberty has taken steps to limit tuition increases over time, which can help provide more predictability as you plan for your education.
-Because Liberty operates as a nonprofit university, cost management is often part of how programs are structured.
+Because Liberty operates as a nonprofit university, cost management is often part of how our programs are structured.

 When considering cost, it can be helpful to look at tuition alongside financial aid, program length, and course load.
 This broader view can help you better understand what your total investment may look like.